AlexWorx/ALib-Class-Library/docs/pages/alib_ref_alox_config_variables.md

 // #################################################################################################
 //  Documentation - ALox Logging Library
 //
-//  Copyright 2015-2024 A-Worx GmbH, Germany
+//  Copyright 2013-2025 A-Worx GmbH, Germany
 //  Published under 'Boost Software License' (a free software license, see LICENSE.txt)
 // #################################################################################################
 /**
 \page alib_alox_cfgvars    ALox Configuration Variables

 ## Description ##
-Trough the use of camp module \alib_config of the \aliblong, external configuration variables can be comfortably defined and accessed.
+Trough the use of camp module \alib_variables of the \aliblong, external configuration variables can be comfortably defined and accessed.

 While this is a reference appendix chapter, for general information, please refer to:
-- The \ref alib_mod_config "Programmer's Manual" of module \alib_config_nl.
+- The \ref alib_mod_variables "Programmer's Manual" of module \alib_variables_nl.
-- The \ref alib::config "Reference Documentation" of module \alib_config_nl.
+- The \ref alib::variables "Reference Documentation" of module \alib_variables_nl.
-- A quick sample how to attach an INI-file with minimum effort to an \alib enabled application is provided in chapter \ref alib_mod_external_verbosity_configuration of the Programmer's Manual of module \alib_alox.
+- A quick sample how to attach an INI-file with minimum effort to an \alib enabled application is provided in chapter \ref alib_mod_alox_external_verbosity_configuration of the Programmer's Manual of module \alib_alox.

-A few further configuration variables that \alib internally uses are defined by module \alib_basecamp.
+A few further configuration variables that \alib internally uses are defined by camp \alib{BASECAMP}.
 The variables defined with that module are \ref alib_cfgvars "documented here".

 <b>Default Behavior:</b><p>
-\alox and the \aliblong are designed to run fine without setting configuration variables, because all of them have \ref alib_basecamp_resources_intro "resourced" default values.
+\alox and the \aliblong are designed to run fine without setting configuration variables, because all of them have \ref alib_resources_intro "resourced" default values.
 Therefore, these variables provide an additional way to tweak \alox and change its default behavior.